thirdweb-dev/typescript-sdk/docusaurus/docs/sdk.split.balanceof.md

 ## Remarks

-Get the amount of funds in the native currency held by the contract thats owed to a specific recipient.
+Get the amount of funds in the native currency held by the contract that is owed to a specific recipient.

 ## Example